 Larsen (1997) is of the opinion that internet search systems will evolve to meet the behavior of the average web searcher.
-Thus it can be seen that there has been a shift toward the introduction of search features that appear to respond to the ways in which users actually search these systems, for example, search assistance, query formulation, query modification, and navigation.
-The notion that improved interaction is key to improving results is attractive in principle but not necessarily true in reality.
-Nick Lethaby of Verity incorporated, paraphrased in Andrews (1996), pointed out that users do not want to interact with a system beyond entering in a few keywords.
+Thus it can be seen that there has been a shift toward the introduction of search features that appear to respond to the ways in which users actually search these systems, for example, search assistance, query formulation, query modification, and example, search assistance, query interaction is key to improving results navigation.
+The notion that improved interaction is key to improving results navigation.
+The notion that improved in a reality in reality.
+Nick Lethaby of is attractive in principle but not necessarily true in reality.
+Nick Lethaby of is attractive in principle but not howard entering in a few key. verity incorporated, paraphilassis and the system beyond entering in a few keywords, do not want to interact with a system beyond entering in a few keywords.